 Difficulty with math happens at all levels.
 It can be as hard to learn addition as it is to learn algebra.
 Basic concepts like quantities can also be a challenge.

 That’s why dyscalculia can make it hard to do everyday tasks.
-Cooking, grocery shopping, and getting places on time all involve these basic math skills, which are known as number sense.
+Cooking, grocery shopping, and getting places on time all involve these basic math skills, which are known as

 Researchers don’t know exactly what causes dyscalculia.
 But they believe it’s at least partly due to differences in how the brain is structured and how it functions.